 Fill in each of the boxes with quirks you’d like your team to know about you, things you value and things that drive you nuts.

 I hope you find it as useful as I do.
-Everyone appreciates openness and honesty, from what I’ve seen to date, I think your employees will too.
+Everyone appreciates openness and honesty, from what I’ve seen to date, I think your team will too.

-UPDATE: A few people have asked if I just email the blueprint to people.
+UPDATE: A few people have asked if I just email the blueprint to the team.

-No I don’t.
-I sit down with everyone on my team, one on one, and talk through the blueprint.
+No, I don’t.
+I sit down with everyone on my team, one-on-one, we and talk through the blueprint together.

-This is a subtle difference but hugely important.
+There’s a subtle difference but it’s hugely important.
 By talking through the blueprint, face-to-face, it gives me the chance to answer questions, add context and refine the message specifically for that individual.